-The text of my Appointment Letter states that :-
+The text of my Appointment Letter states that:

-Your service is liable to be terminated by the company giving „Three Months‟ notice or payment of gross monthly salary in lieu thereof on either side on confirmation.
-However, in event of your resignation, the company in its sole discretion will have an option to accept the same and relieve you prior to completion of stipulated notice period of one month without any pay in lieu of notice period.
+"Your service is liable to be terminated by the company giving 'Three Months' notice or payment of gross monthly salary in lieu thereof on either side on confirmation.
+However, in the event of your resignation, the company, in its sole discretion, will have an option to accept the same and relieve you prior to the completion of the stipulated notice period of one month without any pay in lieu of notice period."

-Could anyone please confirm by reading this what is my notice period as I find the language very confusing.I have already resigned and its more than a month now.
+Could anyone please confirm by reading this what my notice period is, as I find the language very confusing?
+I have already resigned, and it's been more than a month now.

 From India, Delhi

-That's what happens when the contracts are loosely drafted or are made by people simply copy-pasting or by someone not dealing with them.
+That's what happens when contracts are loosely drafted or made by people simply copy-pasting or by someone not dealing with them.
 The document cited seems to be quite loose.
 Well, anyhow, you will surely benefit from the doubt.

 Coming back to the question of what the notice period is.
 Due to blind copy-pasting, the content has become confusing and contradictory.
 If somehow we try to keep both languages as they are, then it implies that the resignation notice period is one month.